 |Canon 1Ds Mark III (⇒ lft | rgt)||optical||YES||3.0||230||fixed||no||8000||5.0||no||no|

 |Canon 5D (⇒ lft | rgt)||optical||YES||2.5||230||fixed||no||8000||3.0||no||no|

 Both the T5i and the 5D Mark II have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the T5i was followed by the Canon T6i.

 So what is the bottom line?
-Which of the two cameras – the Canon T5i or the Canon 5D Mark II – has the upper hand?
+Is the Canon T5i better than the Canon 5D Mark II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.